Steering proton migration in hydrocarbons using intense few-cycle laser fields

 In the second simulation step, the isomerization dynamics in the reactive state are described on two dimensional PES along two reactive coordinates illustrated in Fig.~\ref{fig:theory}.
 These coordinates describe the CCH bond angles leading to isomerization.
 To calculate the isomerization we project the wavepacket $\Psi_\mathrm{modes}$, expressed in normal modes, onto the wavepacket $\psi_\mathrm{reac}$, expressed in reactive coordinates.
 The projection is performed via the respective eigenfunctions of the dication ground state

 where $\Phi_i$ are the normal mode eigenfunctions and $\phi_j$ are the reactive coordinate eigenfunctions.

 The isomerization is simulated through evolution of the prepared wavepacket on the reactive states for 480\,fs with time intervals of 0.24\,fs.
-The reactive states are the $A^3\Pi$ state of the acetylene dication (Fig.~\ref{fig:theory}(b)) and the $B^3\Pi$ state of the allene dication (Fig.~\ref{fig:theory}(d)).
+The reactive states are the $A^3\Pi$ state of the acetylene dication (Fig.~\ref{fig:theory}(c)) and the $B^3\Pi$ state of the allene dication (Fig.~\ref{fig:theory}(d)).
 On both reactive states the Franck-Condon region is not the global minimum.
-Isomerization occurs if the small barriers are overcome by the kinetic energy of the generated wavepackets and the isomerization minima indicated in Figs \ref{fig:theory}(b) and (d), are reached.
+Isomerization occurs if small barriers in the PES are overcome by the kinetic energy of the generated wavepackets and the isomerization minima indicated in Figs \ref{fig:theory}(c) and (d), are reached.
 From these isomerization minima, dissociation can take place.
 The dissociation yield $L$ ($R$) corresponding to the left (right) isomerization is quantified by the part of the wavepacket at the corresponding isomerization minimum after integration over the propagation time.
 The asymmetry parameter $ A$ is calculated from $L$ and $R$ according to Eq.~\ref{eq:A}.

 For the isomerization of acetylene to vinylidene, the control mechanism is illustrated by the calculated wavepacket propagation displayed in Fig.~\ref{fig:wavepacket}.
 The wavepacket, that is prepared in the neutral and cation, is projected onto the reactive $A^3\Pi$ state in the dication and propagated along the two reactive coordinates introduced above.
 The wavepacket possesses a CEP-dependent preferential propagation direction, contained in the basic wavepacket $\Psi_\mathrm{basic}$.
 The propagation direction results in population of either one of the two indicated potential minima corresponding to the left or the right vinylidene configurations.
 This leads to the experimentally observed bias in the C$^+$ emission direction after dissociation of the C-C bond, tunable with the CEP.